How to Apply

 • A UK first degree (or equivalent)

-• For our Primary SCITT and Primary School Direct courses you will need an Honours Degree, normally 2.2 or better (or equiv.
+• For all our courses you will need an Honours Degree, normally 2.2 or better (or equiv.
 360 CAT points)

 • If your qualifications were not gained in the UK, you can visit the UK ENIC – The National Information Centre website to find out whether your qualifications are considered to be equivalent to UK GCSEs and degrees